Why do we use Blade?

 Enhancing Security with Blade's Built-In Features

-Security is a top priority in web development, and Blade steps up to the plate with features like the @csrf directive.
-This directive generates a unique token for forms, ensuring submissions originate from your website and providing a layer of protection against Cross-Site Request Forgery (CSRF) attacks.
+Security is very important in web development, and Blade has features to help, like the @csrf directive.
+This makes a special token for forms to make sure they come from your site and helps protect against Cross-Site Request Forgery (CSRF) attacks.

-Blade excels in its adaptability, including how it handles JavaScript.
-Not every page on a website requires JavaScript, and Blade enables you to specify where and how JavaScript is included in your layout.
-Whether in the head or body of your master layout, Blade stacks provide a structured way to push JavaScript code only to the pages that need it, optimizing performance and load times.
+Blade is flexible, including with how it uses JavaScript.
+Not every webpage needs JavaScript, and Blade lets you choose where and when to include JavaScript in your layout.
+Whether it's in the head or body of your main layout, Blade stacks let you add JavaScript code only to the pages that need it, making your site run faster and better.

 In our next post, we will explore the benefits of using Blade with Jigsaw for building powerful static sites.

-This article is part of the "Which technologies do we use and why?" series where we explain the technologies that we use daily.
+This article is part of our ongoing series, "Which technologies do we use and why?", where we explain the technologies that we use on a daily basis and the reasons behind our choices.

 Bring Your Ideas to Life 🚀